TalentSourcery/microservice-core/README.md

 ```

 It is recommended you install the ESLint extension in VSCode, which will show errors and warnings as you write the code.
+Errors must be removed, warnings are optional and may stay depending on the case.

 ## 9. QUALITY ASSURANCE